AkanshaSaini761/Walmart_Confidence_Interval_and_CLT_Case_Study/README.md

-# 🛒 Walmart Black Friday Purchase Analysis
+# 🛒 Walmart Black Friday Purchase Analysis Case Study

 ## 🏢 About Walmart
 **Walmart** is a globally recognized retail corporation, operating a vast chain of supercenters, discount stores, and grocery outlets.
 With **over 100 million** customers, Walmart is constantly looking for ways to better understand and serve its customer base.